feruza-k/LifeOS/README.md

 ### **Day 25**: Selective Memory Injection & Memory-Informed Behavior (Dec 25, 2025)

 Today I closed the loop on memory: SolAI now uses stored memories to shape its behavior, but silently.
-No mentions, no announcements — memories just make the assistant feel more aligned.
+No mentions, no announcements; memories just make the assistant feel more aligned.

 #### **Selective Memory Injection**